 What’s more, if the business is registered for GST, then you can claim an income tax credit, but only if the provider of the goods is also registered.

-In the case of the above example, the print shop owner provides his customers with a complimentary product with every print job as a normal part of this business.
+In the case of the above example, the print shop owner provides his customers with a complimentary product with every print job as a normal part of his business.
 Therefore, he can claim the cost of the case of the product and get an income tax credit for it.

 On the other hand, a print job is not a normal business expense for the store owner.
 Therefore, he cannot claim the cost from the CRA.